goastian/midori-desktop/mobile/android/docs/geckoview/contributor/for-gecko-engineers.rst

    # Build GeckoView/Firefox for Android:
    ac_add_options --enable-project=mobile/android

-   # Targeting the following architecture.
-   # For regular phones, no --target is needed.
-   # For x86 emulators (and x86 devices, which are uncommon):
-   # ac_add_options --target=i686
-   # For newer phones.
+   # If --target is not specified it will default to host architecture for fast
+   # emulation (x86_64 or aarch64).
+For testing on physical phones you most likely
+   # want to use an aarch64 (ARM64) target.
    # ac_add_options --target=aarch64
-   # For x86_64 emulators (and x86_64 devices, which are even less common):
-   # ac_add_options --target=x86_64

-As written, this defaults to building for a 32-bit ARM architecture, which is probably not what you want.
-If you intend to work on an actual device, you almost certainly want a 64-bit ARM build, as it is supported by virtually all modern ARM phones/tablets and is the only ARM build we ship on the Google Play Store.
-To go this route, uncomment the ``ac_add_options --target=aarch64`` line in the ``mozconfig``.
-On the other hand, x86-64 emulated devices are widely used by the GeckoView team and are used extensively on ``try``; if you intend to use an emulator, uncomment the ``ac_add_options --target=x86_64`` line in the ``mozconfig``.
+This will default to either x86_64 or aarch64 depending on your host platform to allow for fast emulation.
+For testing builds on real phones, you will want to uncomment the line specifying a target of aarch64.

 Don’t worry about installing an emulator at the moment, that will be covered shortly.
 It’s worth noting here that other ``mozconfig`` options will generally work as you’d expect.
 Additionally, if you plan on debugging native code on Android, you should include the ``mozconfig`` changes mentioned `in our native debugging guide <native-debugging.html>`_.
 Now, using that ``mozconfig`` with any modifications you’ve made, simply ``./mach build``.
 If all goes well, you will have successfully built GeckoView.

 Installing, Running, and Using in Fenix/AC
 ------------------------------------------